WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20240903-implementation_plan_undo_split_filtered_indices.md

 sure the work is updated with `user_reported_sensitivity`.

-If the production data refresh has not yet run, wait for it to run on its regular cadence, and confirm the new `sensivitiy` field as we did in staging in step 1.
+If the production data refresh has not yet run, wait for it to run on its regular cadence, and confirm the new `sensivitiy` fields as we did in staging in step 1.

 After confirming the production indices, set `USE_INDEX_BASED_SENSITIVITY` to `True` in production and redeploy.
+Follow the same tests as listed above for staging, but ask someone from the content moderation team to find a user sensitivity report to confirm, and then ask them to check that the document in ES has `sensitivity.user_reported_sensitive=true`.
+You may do this yourself, if you feel comfortable, but it is best practice to defer to the content moderation team to ensure the safety of everyone on the team.

 Monitor production API search times as well as resource usage.
 Monitor the production Elasticsearch cluster health in Kibana, and check I/O operations for the data nodes.
 You may also check overall disk operations for the entire cluster in CloudWatch.

 ### Step 4: Clean up